wyrd-rpg/wyrd-rpg.github.io/docs/getting-wyrd.md

 - **Power** might be used for tests requiring brawn, brute force, or exerting physical presence and authority.
 Characters have a number of item slots equal to their Power.
 - **Grace** might be used for tests using finesse, coordination, reflexes, or social situations involving elegance, refinement or decorum.
 - **Intellect** might be used to test mental fortitude while wielding magic, deciphering languages, identifying poisons, or riddling.
-- **Will** might be used to test one’s mettle through persuasion, deceit, charm, or to channel (or resist) the otherworldly.
+- **Will** might be used to test one's mettle through persuasion, deceit, charm, or to channel (or resist) the otherworldly.

 ## Rolling the Dice